Southern European Task Force, Africa

-U.S. Army Southern European Task Force, Africa (SETAF-AF), formerly the United States Army Africa (USARAF) is the United States Army service component command of United States Africa Command (USAFRICOM or AFRICOM).

-USARAF's headquarters were located on Caserma Ederle and Caserma Del Din, Vicenza, Italy.
+The Southern European Task Force, Africa (SETAF–AF), formally the United States Army Southern European Task Force, Africa, (SETAF-AF) is a formation of the United States Army headquartered at Caserma Del Din, Italy.

-SETAF, latter known as USARAF/SETAF, has been stationed in Italy since 1955 and has a long history of operating on the African continent and partnering with African nations.
-During the past 15 years, SETAF has provided crisis response, disaster relief and humanitarian assistance on the continent.
+History

+The Southern European Task Force was formally activated during a ceremony October 25, 1955.
 On 3 December 2008 in Rome, Italy, an official announcement by the U.S. and Italian governments stated that SETAF would become USARAF, and one week later on 9 December 2008 USARAF was established as the Army Service Component Command of AFRICOM.
 According to the Army Times, this marked the end of the airborne chapter of the unit's history and the beginning of its new role as the Army component of AFRICOM.

 The vision for U.S. Army Africa was to be a trusted and respected partner, achieving long-term strategic effects in Africa.
 The command's mission statement explains that USARAF/SETAF employs Army forces as partners, builds sustainable capacity, and supports the joint force in order to disrupt transnational threats and promote regional stability in Africa.

-In 2020, the Army announced that USARAF will merge with U.S. Army Europe to form a new command, U.S. Army Europe and Africa (USAREUR-AF).
+SETAF-AF consists of the remnants of the United States Army Africa (USARAF).
+In 2020, the Army announced that USARAF will merge with U.S. Army Europe to form a new command, United States Army Europe and Africa (USAREUR-AF).
 The two commands were consolidated on November 20, 2020.

-U.S. Army Africa Focus and Roles
+Focus and Roles

 The USARAF commander ensured that U.S. Army capabilities are available and prepared to protect U.S. interests, support the achievement of AFRICOM goals, and enable our African partners to provide a secure environment.
 To achieve this, USARAF ensured a deployable operational headquarters is validated and available to deploy; support military operations to contain and neutralize transnational threats; engage with African nations and regional organizations to build sustainable capability and capacity of African land forces; shape the AFRICOM AOR with Army forces, theater posture, and developing the land power network in Africa; and command, sustain and employ Army, joint and coalition forces as directed, including ADCON and lead service requirements.

 Ultimately, when these items mentioned are met, American interests are protected and African land forces are able to address African security challenges.

-Present activities

-DoD security cooperation

 The means by which the DoD encourages and enables countries and organizations to work with the U.S. to achieve strategic objectives.